tvmai/tvmai.github.io/_posts/2019-05-30-pytorch-frontend.md

 iters = 100
 warmup = 10

-# Ensure your model is in eval mode and also turn of gradients.
+# Ensure your model is in eval mode and also turn off gradients.
 with torch.no_grad():
   # Use tuned parameters for better performance.
   with autotvm.apply_history_best("test/autotvm_tuning.log"):